 The objective of the Directive is twofold.
 Firstly, it aims to minimise discrepancies between Member States concerning the range of restructuring tools available to debtors in financial distress.
 Secondly, the Directive aims to prevent the insolvency of viable businesses, and preserve the value inherent in these businesses, by facilitating early access to preventive restructuring frameworks.
 To achieve these overarching goals, the Directive introduces several tools such as the “cross-class cram-down”, which allows a restructuring plan to be confirmed by a judicial or administrative authority even if the plan is not approved by all classes of creditors, subject to several conditions.
 These new tools will facilitate debtors in: (i) restructuring their business; (ii) minimising the risk of dissenting creditors obstructing a fair and realistic restructuring; and (iii) aligning the restructuring process across all EU member states.

 Mitigating valuation disputes in this context is one of the research initiatives of the IVSC Europe Board, and in particular, how professional standards can contribute to this.
-On 9 June 2021, leading European professionals in the fields of insolvency, restructuring, academia, and valuation, discuss this topic and share valuable insights.
+On 9 June 2021, leading European professionals in the fields of insolvency, restructuring, academia, and valuation, came together to discuss this topic and share valuable insights.